ppy/osu-wiki/wiki/Tournaments/oPHN/2023_mania/en.md

 Regardless of the number of entrants and eliminations, the qualification process will also be done to seed players.
 Players will be ordered based on their average score rating on all four songs, with the best average score rating being seed #1, and the worst average score rating being seed n; n being the number of players in the qualification stage.

-**Players are discouraged from disclosing, streaming, or discussing their qualifier round scores in public until after the results are finalized.
+**Players are discouraged from disclosing, streaming, or discussing their qualifier round scores in public until after the results are finalised.
 This is to make sure that all of the players will give it their all and avoid seed manipulation.**

-- Bracket Stage
+#### Bracket stage

-- The bracket stage is a double elimination stage.
+- The bracket stage is a double-elimination stage.
 This means that a player who is participating in this stage must lose two matches in this stage to be eliminated from the tournament.
-- The qualifier stage shall determine the seeding, and in consequence, the placements of the players in the bracket.
-In particular, their opponent for the bracket stage will be (33 - player's GS seed).
+- The Qualifier stage shall determine the seeding, and in consequence, the placements of the players in the bracket.
+In particular, their opponent for the bracket stage will be (33 - player's seed).
-- In a winners bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further into the bracket.
+- In a winners-bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further in the bracket.
 The loser of the match will fall into the losers bracket.
-- In a losers bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further into the bracket.
+- In a losers-bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further in the bracket.
 The loser of the match will be eliminated from the tournament.
 - Players who are in the winners bracket are required to play in one match in each stage.
 The only exception to this is if the player is the sole player in winner bracket in the Grand Finals stage, where the player is required to play in up to two matches if the player were to lose his first match in the Grand Finals stage.
 - Players who are in the losers bracket at the start of Quarterfinals week or further are required to play in two matches in a single stage.
 However, players who lose their first match in the losers bracket in those stages will no longer need to play in any further matches in the tournament, for they are eliminated from the tournament.

-### Tournament Play
+### Tournament play

-#### Match Protocol
+#### Match protocol

 Your matches will be listed in schedules. **It is your duty as a player to properly identify your timeslot and reschedule your match with your opponent as soon as possible if a reschedule is necessary.**